 - Self Awareness -- helping them see into their blind spot, to become present to (and then stop) self-defeating patterns

 Tom Cox has helped firms in industries ranging from retail to wholesale to manufacturing to government to business services.
 He has worked at IBM, Oracle, TRM, Tektronix, SCIF, ODOT, Intel, Regence Blue Cross, Standard Insurance, OHSU and dozens of others.

 An honors graduate of the University of Chicago (BA Behavioral Science), Tom has published over 200 articles on leadership, management, HR, teamwork, and trust.

 A professional speaker as well as a consultant, Tom started his own firm in 2003 to create better leadership at all levels of organizations.
-Tom is a single father of a teenage daughter and volunteers helping nonprofits and job seekers in his community.
+Tom volunteers helping nonprofits and job seekers in his community.

 Starting in 2010 his column appears in Oregon Business Magazine's online edition.

 “Tom Cox is one of those rare interviewers who is very bright and takes the time to know your work, and so is able ask really insightful questions.
 He was able to coax more out of me in half an hour than I thought possible.
 It was an incredibly enjoyable experience for me and I trust for the audience as well.” -- Charles Jacobs, author of Management Rewired: Why Feedback Doesn't Work and Other Surprising Lessons from the Latest Brain Science

 Tom on Leadership is the Internet's premier blog and podcast for CEOs and business owners.